-- Informative interpreted trace of all Modbus messages sent and received.
+- Optional logging to a file, or a window, of Modbus messages sent and received.

-- All configuration settings may be saved to and restored from files, in XML format.
+- All configuration settings may be saved to, and restored from, a file in XML format.

-- Register definitions may be imported/exported in CSV format.
+- Register definitions may be imported and exported in CSV format.

 - Full support for coils, discrete inputs, input registers and